jbhamard/authorizer/README.md

 In order to use the app, we need to create a producer to `bank-account-movements` and `bank-account` and a consumer of `movements-authorizations` :

-In your kafka container, run the producer :
+In your kafka container, run the producers :

 ```
 # this starts the producer and produces a movement on iban1